What is Alvin and why do we use it?

 To reach its far-off study sites, Alvin rides aboard the R/V Atlantis, a 84 m (274-foot) research ship that supplies scientists with multiple onboard labs and state of the art computer facilities and accommodations.

 Maintaining and operating Alvin takes an at-sea crew of engineers and pilots who are supported on shore by engineering, technical and logistics staff.
 Every morning and evening the submersible’s systems are rigorously checked for operational readiness.
 With such careful attention, Alvin routinely makes 98% of its scheduled dives; missed dives usually happen because of bad weather rather than mechanical failure.

 When scientists dive in Alvin they get to see directly, with their own eyes, the seafloor terrain, its sea life and ongoing chemical, biological and geological processes.
 This is an enormous advantage when trying to make sense of complex interactions between deep-sea animals and their rock or sediment environments.
 Another important advantage is the ability to bring samples of animals, rocks, sediment or fluids from the seafloor back to the surface.

-The crew sphere gets cold (50 degF) as Alvin prowls the ocean bottom.
+The personnel sphere gets cold (50 degF) as Alvin roams the ocean bottom.
 To make matters even chillier, fire safety regulations prohibit wearing synthetic materials like fleece, so divers have to dress in layer upon layer of cotton and wool.
 And then there's the final limitation: no toilet.